c. 1700

 in possession of both pieces.

-Peter Frei and I had been partners in numerous endeavors
+Peter Frei and I had been partners in numerous technology-related antiques prior to having a falling out.
+Our

-Adder.
-There is more to this story that is irrelevant to this sale that does not need to be retold here.
+were no longer friends and that our partnership was over.
+There is more to this story that is irrelevant to this sale

-But what should be told is the story of who first found the Fardoil adder---that would
+What should be told is the story of who first found the adder---that would be me---and details surrounding that event.

-who lived in NY, contacted me and I made an appointment to go see it.
-They told
+The sellers of the Fardoil lived in upstate NY.
+They contacted me first and I made an appointment to go see it.
+They told me that the adder

-had been a caretaker / custodian / groundskeeper / employee and "found" it where he worked.
-The
+had been "found" in New York, and the now deceased "finder" had been a caretaker / custodian / groundskeeper / employee when he

-family told me they had had it appraised at Sotheby's or
+"found" it.
+The family told me they had had it appraised at Sotheby's or Christies auction house for approx. 5K.

-Christies auction house for 5K, and I offered to purchase it from them the same amount in cash.
+I offered to purchase it, from them, for the same amount in cash.

 The family initially said no, but months later called me and said they were ready to sell

 partners on the Fardoil.
 He agreed and went and got it.
 We split the cost 50/50.
-He later bought the Fardoil watch and we
+He later bought the Fardoil watch and we split the cost of that as well.

-Peter handled consigning the Fardoil to Breker's Auction.
+For various reasons Peter handled consigning the Fardoil to Breker's Auction.

 The Breker auction failed after the French Musee des Arts et Metiers / CNAM